RogersLabGroup/NetCIS/README.md

 NetCIS was tested using data from a published SB screen studying intratumoral T cell trafficking(1).
 Briefly, T cells were mutagenized and allowed to infiltrate into tumors.
 Mutations in T cells that got into the tumor (case) were compared to mutations in T cells that were in the spleen but not in the tumor (control) to identify T cell mutations that support tumor infiltration.
 Three of these genes—Ehhadh, Sprr1b, and Aak1—were subsequently validated using in vivo adoptive transfer experiments(2).
 Using NetCIS, we successfully replicated identification of these experimentally validated genes.
 Importantly, we also discovered novel CIS, including miRNA Mir101c, Protein tyrosine phosphatase receptor type D (Ptprd), and several unannotated CIS that are missed by other methods.

+NetCIS code and accompanying tutorial can be found at <https://github.com/RogersLabGroup/NetCIS>

+Tutorial data can be found at <https://doi.org/10.5281/zenodo.18024128>

+NetCIS has been peer-reviewed and published here <TODO.url>

 1: Rogers LM, Wang Z, Mott SL, et al. A Genetic Screen to Identify Gain- and Loss-of-Function Modifications that Enhance T-cell Infiltration into Tumors.
 Cancer Immunol.
 Res.
 2020; 8:1206–1214

 2: Vianzon VV, Hanson RM, Garg I, et al. Rank aggregation of independent genetic screen results highlights new strategies for adoptive cellular transfer therapy of cancer.
 Front.
 Immunol.
 2023; 14:1235131

-NetCIS code and accompanying tutorial can be found at <https://github.com/RogersLabGroup/NetCIS>.
-Tutorial data can be found at <https://zenodo.org/records/14733375>

 ## Requirements